abimbola-16/hello-world/README.md

  -  ### List of key features or sections on the historical page
 - **About us section explains what the website is about**
 - **Historical section that explains about girls brigade and it will link to the main history of GB**
 - **Rank section exlains the rank and the ages of each girls and the photospeaks**
+- our photo gallery section it consist images of the girls brigade